 September 1999 marked the opening of Little Fishes Pre-School, offering a much needed provision for pre-school children aged between 2 years, 9 months and 4 years.
 Little Fishes is a welcoming and homely environment which allows children to feel safe and secure.
 The adults work closely together to care for all children in the setting.
 With our fun and stimulating environment, we aim to nurture a sense of curiosity within the children in order to create a love of learning.
 We teach the children to respect each other and their environment, as well as encouraging the importance of being kind, caring and sharing.

 We understand that all children are different and each learning journey is unique.
 We get to know each child individually and plan and assess activities based on their needs and next steps.
-We have an ‘open-door’ policy at Little Fishes, where parents and other carers are welcome to stay and play with their child as frequently as they would like.
-This also provides an opportunity for parents and other carers to chat informally with their child’s key person, become familiar with our routines and activities and watch their child as they develop and learn new skills.
+We have an ‘open-door’ policy at Little Fishes, where parents are welcome to stay and play with their child as frequently as they would like.
+This also provides an opportunity for parents to chat informally with their child’s key person, become familiar with our routines and activities and watch their child as they develop and learn new skills.

-Mrs Caroline Ricketts Leader, SENCO, DSL Level 4 Early Years & Education
+Mrs Caroline Ricketts Leader, DSL Level 4 Early Years & Education

 Mrs Pascale Li Voon Chong Key Person Level 2 Early Years & Education